 To verify there are enough funds readily available for a down payment and closing costs, copies of bank and investment statements from the accounts being used for the transaction will be needed.
 Down payment requirements for jumbo loans can vary, with down payments as low as 5% of the sales price available as long as the property being financed is for an owner-occupied unit.

 For second homes and vacation homes, the minimum requirement is 10%.
 Standard loan closing costs apply.
 Another cost is not really a cash outlay but does have to be verified.
-Cash reserves must also be identified and are calculated by the number of months’ worth of mortgage payments, including taxes and insurance, are in a liquid account.
-If for example the cash reserve requirements for a low down payment jumbo loan in Chicago are 6 months, and the mortgage payment is $4,000, there needs to be $24,000 in a documented account.
+Cash reserves must also be identified and are calculated by the number of months’ worth of mortgage payments, including taxes and insurance in a liquid or non-liquid account.
+If for example the cash reserve requirements for a low down payment jumbo loan in Chicago are generally 3 months, and the mortgage payment is $4,000, there needs to be $12,000 in a documented account.
 This is the amount after the down payment and closing costs are taken into account.

 Another option for those seeking to finance a luxury home while coming to the table with as little down as possible is the VA Jumbo loan.
-VA loans don’t require a down payment but the loan amounts are limited to $548,250 when no down payment is made.
-Yet what many don’t know is that a VA loan can be used to finance a jumbo purchase when properly structured, just not with a zero down loan.
-Here’s how it works:
+VA loans don’t require a down payment but the loan amounts are limited to $2,000,000 when no down payment is made.
+In addition, higher loan amounts of up to $4mil can be approved with a low down payment.

 For someone that is eligible for a VA loan while also shopping for a luxury home, it’s important to explore the VA Jumbo option.
 When properly eligible, it’s an excellent choice.